 “Over 800,000 British nationals visit India every year.
 Most visits are trouble-free.” -UK

 It seems much more positive.
 Anyways, along with taking their tips with a grain of salt, I’m about to add a few more that personally, I think you should take with a heap of sugar (is that a saying?).
-I’m not saying they are the right way, but these India travel tips have helped me in the last few years I’ve lived here.
+I’m not saying they are the right way, but these India travel tips have helped me both in my solo backpacking travels around India and living here as an expat.

 PS: Coming to Goa?
 I wrote a 170-page ebook the Insider’s Guide to Goa which you can buy with this link.
 It’s all my secrets to make sure you have the BEST time here, chill in the coolest places, and meet other travelers.